Please note that the MFA in Interdisciplinary Arts program is not accepting applications for future start terms.

 Northeastern’s MFA in Interdisciplinary Arts educates socially-engaged artists for a lifetime of creative, critical, and effective work in the public sphere.
 Drawing on visual and performing art, media studies, and the expanded field of design, our curriculum supports the development of ambitious projects by a diverse, international group of creative practitioners.

-Please note that the MFA in Interdisciplinary Arts program is not accepting applications for future start terms.
 Please contact us at email@example.com to discuss other options for interdisciplinary graduate studies in the College of Arts, Media and Design.

 The Master of Fine Arts in Interdisciplinary Arts emphasizes the arts of social engagement, broadly conceived.
 Positioned at the intersection of the visual arts, architecture, music, visual and media studies, and the expanded field of design, the curriculum supports the development of ambitious projects by a diverse, international group of creative practitioners.